-Customer identification should consist from saving names, social security numbers, birthdays, and addresses — all these information helps to understand whether a user was involved in a financial crime or not.
+Customer identification should consist of saving names, social security numbers, birthdays, and addresses — all this information helps to understand whether a user was involved in a financial crime or not.

 When general information is already in your database, your KYC or data provider should match it with the lists of individuals or entities that are associated with corruption or crime, being under sanctions or involved in money laundering schemes.
 Lists of Politically Exposed Persons, or PEPs, are also important to check, especially for financial institutions.

 The same procedure with an individual’s peers also helps financial institutions.
-Clients with a very similar backgrounds and business fields, which are also interact respectively, can be similar in other actions.
+Clients with very similar backgrounds and business fields, which also interact respectively, can be similar in other actions.

 What you should look in KYC:

 - Easy KYC flow for both — companies and users